 - Access to all sorts of airport lounges (here is a step-by-step guide on how to find which lounges you’ll have access too)

-All those perks don’t even include the intro bonus you can earn with the card, which is 60,000 AMEX Membership Rewards points after spending $5,000 on purchases within the first 3 months of account opening.
+All those perks don’t even include the intro bonus you can earn with the card, which is 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership..
 Just to give you an idea of what you can do with those points, you could use them to book 2 round-trip flights to Hawaii.
 Or you could transfer 55,000 AMEX points to Aeroplan and book a one-way Business Class flight to Europe.

 So it’s easy to see how you can justify paying the annual fee.
 But the best part is, if you are an active duty military member (or a spouse of one if the credit is extended jointly) AMEX will waive the annual fee for you on all of their cards (Amex Business – Rates & Fees).
 That’s a HUGE deal!